GLOBAL MARKETS-Stocks rally as investors scent fresh stimulus

 European shares followed Asia higher.
 The pan-European FTSEurofirst 300 index rose 1.4 percent.

-German 10-year bond yields rose 2 basis points to 0.70 percent.
+German 10-year bond yields rose 1 basis point to 0.69 percent.
 Germany sold 3.2 billion euros of the paper at an average yield of 0.69 percent, attracting bids worth less than the 4 billion on offer.

 Copper hit a seven-week high above $5,400 a tonne and was lately traded at $5356.50 a tonne.
-Gold fell to $1,106 an ounce.
+Gold fell to $1,111.50 an ounce, touching a low not seen since August 18.
 (Additional reporting by Nichola Saminather in Singapore, Lisa Twaronite in Tokyo, Emelia Sithole-Matarise and Libby George in London; Editing by Catherine Evans and Nick Zieminski)

 BUFFETT ADJOURNS BERKSHIRE HATHAWAY'S 2017 SHAREHOLDERS' MEETING